IBM/packer-plugin-ibmcloud/README.md

 | OR |
 vsi_base_image_name | string | The base image name used to created the VSI.
 Use `ibmcloud is images` for available options.
 | |
 vsi_profile | string | The profile this VSI uses.
-vsi_interface | string | Set it as "public" to create a Floating IP to connect to the temp VSI.
+Required. vsi_interface | string | Set it as "public" to create a Floating IP to connect to the temp VSI.
 Set it as "private" to use private interface to connect to the temp VSI.
-Later option requires you run packer plugin inside your VPC. vsi_user_data_file | string | User data to be made available when setting up the virtual server instance
+Later option requires you run packer plugin inside your VPC.
 | |
-image_name | string | The name of the resulting custom Image that will appear in your account.
 | |
-communicator | string | Communicators are the mechanism Packer uses to upload files, execute scripts, etc. with the machine being created.
-Choose between "ssh" (for Linux) and "winrm" (for Windows)
+vsi_user_data_file | string | User data to be made available when setting up the virtual server instance.
+Optional. vpc_endpoint_url | string | Configure URL for VPC test environments.
+Optional. iam_url | string | Configure URL for IAM test environments.
+Optional. image_name | string | The name of the resulting custom Image that will appear in your account.
+Required. communicator | string | Communicators are the mechanism Packer uses to upload files, execute scripts, etc. with the machine being created.
+Choose between "ssh" (for Linux) and "winrm" (for Windows).
+Required.
 ***Linux Communicator Variables*** |
 ssh_username | string | The username to connect to SSH with. ssh_port | int |The port that SSH will be available on.
 Defaults to port 22.